 Isopropyl alcohol is not quite good enough to remove finishes from wood, but it can be helpful in the refinishing process.

-It is quite good at cleaning bare wood because there are no other elements present in the product.
+It is good at cleaning bare wood because no other elements are present in the product.

 Simply mix it with water and rub it over the stains until they are gone.
 Be sure to rinse the wood thoroughly with clean water and let it dry.